folio-org/edge-lti-courses/README.md

 1. We verify that JWT using the stored copy of the platform's public key.
 1. We parse the JWT and find the course (context) that generated this request.
 1. We look up that course in mod-courses via Okapi and find it's `id`.
 1. We send a Deep Linking Response that contains a [link of type HTML fragment](https://www.imsglobal.org/spec/lti-dl/v2p0/#html-fragment).
 The fragment contains Javascript which contains the course's `id` and the URL of this module.
-(This is not yet implemented)
 1. The fragment is injected into the course page by the LMS.

 Now that HTML has been placed into the LMS course site, we can dynamically fetch the course reserves each time the site is loaded.